- Sheriff's Office

-The York-Poquoson Sheriff's Office was unanimously chosen to receive their fourth re-accreditation award from the Virginia Law Enforcement Professional Standards Commission at its quarterly meeting on October 6, 2015 in Virginia Beach at the Annual Training Conference.
-The Sheriff's Office achieved their initial accreditation in October of 2003 and was re-accredited in 2007, 2011 and again in 2015.
+The York-Poquoson Sheriff's Office was unanimously chosen to receive their fifth re-accreditation award from the Virginia Law Enforcement Professional Standards Commission at its quarterly meeting on October 8, 2019 in Charlottesville at the Annual Training Conference.
+The Sheriff's Office achieved their initial accreditation in October of 2003 and was re-accredited in 2007, 2011, 2015 and again in 2019.

 Accredited agencies are required to be re-accredited every four years to maintain this certification.
 Members of the Virginia Law Enforcement Professional Standards Commission include active Chiefs and Sheriffs appointed by the Virginia Association of Chiefs of Police and Virginia Sheriff's Association, with support services provided by the Virginia Department of Criminal Justice Services.

 The Sheriff’s Office Accreditation falls under the Administrative Services Division headed by Captain David Barke as the Accreditation Manager and civilian employee Sandy Turbeville serving as the Accreditation Coordinator.